-But this is not actual guilt, since guilt is more complex, and only experienced by children when they reach 3.5 to 4 years of age.
+But this is not actual guilt, since guilt is more complex, and only experienced by children when they reach three and a half to four years of age.

-And as we’ve learned, a dog’s brain sits at the developmental age of around 2.5 human years.
+And as we’ve learned, a dog’s brain sits at the developmental age of around two and a half human years.

 Therefore, this emotion is actually fear.
 If your dog knows they’ve been disciplined before for this type of behavior and have upset you, they’re afraid of the consequences.